threefoldtech/tfchain/docs/misc/twin_transfer.md

 - TwinTransferNewAccountHasTwin: new account already has a twin.
 - TwinTransferPendingExists: a pending transfer already exists for this twin.
 - TwinTransferRequestNotFound: request ID does not exist.
-- TwinTransferRequestAlreadyCompleted: request already completed/cannot be accepted again.
-- TwinTransferRequestExpired: acceptance after expiry is rejected.
-- UnauthorizedToUpdateTwin: accept extrinsic not signed by current owner.
+- UnauthorizedToUpdateTwin: signer is not authorized for this action.

 ## Events

 - TwinTransferRequested
 - TwinOwnershipTransferred
+- TwinTransferCanceled
 - TwinUpdated

 ## Notes